nodejs/node/doc/api/buffer.markdown

     Stability: 3 - Stable

-Pure Javascript is Unicode friendly but not nice to binary data.
+Pure JavaScript is Unicode friendly but not nice to binary data.
 When dealing with TCP streams or the file system, it's necessary to handle octet streams.
 Node has several strategies for manipulating, creating, and consuming octet streams.